 Three citizens provided input during the March 25, 2021 public meeting regarding restructuring CDBG and HOME funds within the recommended budget as it related to housing versus public facilities.
 As of March 31, staff received one written comment from an individual who desires to purchase a home currently owned by the City.
+To date the City has received three written comments from community organizations.
+These comments addressed a desire to increase funding for homebuyer down payment assistance, increase the participation of LMI persons and communities in planning, and create an economic development and housing plan that is more comprehensive and long range than the Con Plan and AAP.
+No public comments were made during the April 13, 2021 public meeting.
 All comments will be incorporated into the final submission of the FY21-22 Annual Action Plan.